jbreit88/one_minute_writer_dashboard/README.md

 ### Using This Repo
 This is a microservice designed to store data for and calculate user metrics for the One Minute Writer proejct app.

+You can connect to this app and access the endpoints from https://enigmatic-oasis-75046.herokuapp.com/

 ----------

 ## Project Description